bishnukantkumar/sms-spam-classifier/README.md

-# sms-spam-classifier-new
+# sms-spam-classifier
-End to end code for the email spam classifier project
+End to end code for the email and spam classifier project